samaffleck/OpenFOAM-LSP/README.md

 # OpenFOAM Language Server

-A lightweight [Language Server Protocol] based on the following repo (https://github.com/semanticart/minimum-viable-vscode-language-server-extension).
-We implement modern editor support for [OpenFOAM](https://openfoam.org/).
+A lightweight Language Server with for modern editor support for OpenFoam (https://openfoam.com/).

-> ✨ Instant hover docs, semantic highlighting, and keyword autocompletion.

 ---